-K-3rd classes meet each morning at 8:45 AM and 4-5 grade classes at 8:30 AM to greet one another, share news, and participate in an activity.
+Explorers greet one another, share news, and participate in an activity.
 The practice of Morning Meeting builds the community in the core K-5th classroom.
-Throughout the year it gives each Explorer a place to feel safe and shows their true self.
+Throughout the year it gives each Explorer a place to feel safe and show their true self.